NoahBres/LearnRoadRunner/docs/dead-wheels.md

 ## Troubleshooting

-- Bot strafes the opposite direction
+- Bot on the dashboard field strafes the opposite direction as the actual bot

   - Reverse the direction of the perpendicular encoder

-- Bot doesn't spin in place properly
+- Bot on the dashboard field doesn't spin in place properly

   - This is due to an offset center of rotation due to an incorrect perpendicular wheel placement.
 Tuning the position of your perpendicular wheel is a pain.
 It's fine to let this be a little inaccurate as an offset center of rotation will not affect the tracking accuracy.
 It will only introduce a little offset to your localization.

-- Bot on the graph spins while the actual bot is going straight
+- Bot on the dashboard field spins while the actual bot is going straight

   - One of your parallel encoders are reversed

-- Your bot goes straight and strafes properly on the graph but turns the opposite way
+- Your bot on the dashboard field goes straight and strafes properly but turns the opposite way as the actual bot

   - Your left and right encoders are swapped